-Does the photographer have a portfolio you can view prior to the session?
+Does the photographer have a portfolio you can view before the session?
 This might be online or in person.
-You will want to select someone whose work reflects your style, whether it be traditional and posed or casual and candid (or a combination of styles).
+You will want to select someone whose work reflects your style, whether traditional and posed or casual and candid (or a combination of styles).

 Where will the session be held?
-Some photographers have a studio while others offer to come to your home or another location of your choice.
+Some photographers have a studio, while others offer to come to your home or another location of your choice.
 They might also bring a “studio” to your home.
-Most photographers welcome significant others and sibling to be involved.
-You might also ask about pets if they are your “first baby”.
+Most photographers welcome significant others and siblings to be involved.
+You might also ask about pets if they are your “first baby.”

 How will you view your proofs and place your order?
 This varies from immediate viewing to online purchasing.
 Some professionals offer in-person assistance either in your home or at their studio.

 Does the photographer also offer newborn sessions?
-You’ll want to plan this at the same time as your maternity session as most professionals prefer to see the baby within the first two weeks after birth.
-This window of time offers the best chance to catch your little one sleeping soundly and allows for easier posing.
-Your photographer should offer you advice on how to best prepare for the session.
+You’ll want to plan this at the same time as your maternity session, as most professionals prefer to see the baby within the first two weeks after birth.
+This window of time offers the best chance to catch your little one sleeping soundly and allows for more effortless posing.
+Your photographer should provide you with advice on how to best prepare for the session.

 Preparing for your maternity session

 You should plan your session for the time when your tummy is round and full, but you are still able to move freely and without discomfort.
-For most women, this is between 30 and 36 weeks or at least sometime in the last trimester.
+This is between 30 and 34 weeks or at least sometime in the last trimester for most women.

-A few days before your session, consider treating yourself to a manicure as many shots of your belly will also include your hands.
-On the day of the session, you may want to add extra make up (or bring it with you).
-If you are planning to bear your tummy, be sure not to wear anything restricting for about two hours before your session to avoid indentations in your skin.
+A few days before your session, consider treating yourself to a manicure, as many shots of your belly will also include your hands.
+On the day of the session, you may want to add extra makeup (or bring it with you).
+If you plan to bear your tummy, be sure not to wear anything restricting for about two hours before your session to avoid indentations in your skin.